emmt/FITSHeaders.jl/README.md

 which all return a valid integer index if a record matching `what` is found and `nothing` otherwise.
-The matching pattern `what` can be a keyword (string), a FITS card (an instance of `FITSCard` whose name is used as a matching pattern), or a predicate function which takes a FITS card argument and shall return whether it matches.
+The matching pattern `what` can be a keyword (string), a FITS card (an instance of `FitsCard` whose name is used as a matching pattern), or a predicate function which takes a FITS card argument and shall return whether it matches.
 The find methods just yield `nothing` for any unsupported kind of pattern.